codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

         query: sum(response_status{app="{{args.service-name}}",role="canary",status=~"2.*"})/sum(response_status{app="{{args.service-name}}",role="canary"})
 ```

-This Analysis template instructs Argo Rollouts to query the internal prometheus server every two minutes for a query that checks the successful HTTP calls
+This Analysis template instructs Argo Rollouts to contact the internal Prometheus server every two minutes for a query that checks the successful HTTP calls
 to the application.
 If the percentage of HTTP calls that return 200 is more than 95% then the canary will be promoted.
 Otherwise the canary will fail.

 The Analysis can be reused by multiple deployments as the name of the service is configurable.
 The parameter is filled in the Rollout definition.